 But the fun didn’t stop there… we saw all sorts of stuffed land and aquatic animals, dinosaur and whale bones, precious stones and tons of incredible rocks and minerals.
 Every step of the way the museum made it fun and interesting, and where possible, interactive for the kids.

 We barely saw half of it, when we had to press the “pause” button – we could clearly see the kids had played themselves out and needed to stop.
-They absolutely loved this place and we’d highly recommend it to anyone traveling with kids.
+Our kids absolutely loved the National Museum of Scotland and we’d highly recommend it to anyone traveling with kids.

 National Museum of Scotland